My Research

-A collection of personal research projects—including ongoing and past work—and areas I explore on my own time.
-This section excludes published research, projects conducted through my professional and academic appointments, and any work I do not directly lead.
+A select collection of personal research projects—including ongoing and past work—and areas I explore on my own time.
+This section excludes any work I do not directly lead or co-lead.
 All of these were undertaken at the doctoral level or higher.

 dopplR package for R. (GitHub Repo).